When selecting a pair of cans, it’s important to remember what you intend to use them for.

 In fact, the V-Moda Crossfade 100s are not even designed to be used in settings with incredibly high sound pressure levels.

 The Audio-Technica ATH-M50xs is another high-end pair of over-ear headphones that are still more affordable — as opposed to thousands of dollars.

-That said, these headphones definitely have a specific niche and they are made for music.
-On top of that, these headphones would work exceptionally well as a pair of studio headphones.
+That said, these headphones definitely have a specific niche, and they are made for music.
+On top of that, these headphones sound like they would work exceptionally well as a pair of studio headphones.

 Still, the Audio-Technica ATH-M50x DJ headphones are not designed to be used in the same settings as the Sennheiser HD 25 DJ headphones.

 As such, a true comparison is not meaningful since one either will work better than the other in their given setting.